acandelp/Logging-training/session1.md

 - The logs are not in a JSON format.
 - Multiline feature is not working.
 - Elasticsearch index is not defined properly.
+- Logs are not send to the third-party system.
+- Some logs are not send to the third-party system.

 ### 4)Troubleshooting